mastodon/blog/content/posts/2025-09-11_quote_posts_are_here/index.md

 Quote post functionality will arrive on [mastodon.online](http://mastodon.online) and [mastodon.social](http://mastodon.social) next week, and will be available in Mastodon 4.5 soon thereafter.
 Read on for a more detailed look at how quote posts will look and function in Mastodon 4.5.

-## You’re in control of who quotes you {#controls}

-### Default settings

-Disable or limit quotes by navigating to *Settings > Preferences > Posting Defaults*.
-These defaults will apply to all *future* posts you create.

-(Note: if your server is running Mastodon 4.4.x, you will find this setting under *Settings > Preferences > Other* instead)

-<video src="defaults.mp4" autoplay playsinline muted loop class="rounded-md shadow-lg"></video>

-Your visibility setting controls options for who can quote.
-When you make a followers-only post, others (including followers) won’t be able to quote it – this ensures that your post remains visible to only your followers.

-### Post-level settings

-Override your global settings for an individual post by navigating to *Visibility and interaction settings* within the composer.

-<video src="individual-post.mp4" autoplay playsinline muted loop class="rounded-md shadow-lg"></video>

-### Notifications and revocation {#revoke}

-When someone quotes one of your posts, you’ll be notified.
-You can easily remove your quoted post from theirs, using the ••• Options menu.

-<video src="revoke.mp4" autoplay playsinline muted loop class="rounded-md shadow-lg"></video>

-Sometimes, removing a single post may not be enough.
-If you believe someone is abusing the ability to quote you, you can also take the following actions:

-- Block the user.
-While this action won’t retroactively remove your post from posts the user has already published, it will prevent the user from quoting you in future posts.
-- Change the quote settings for your published post.
-The next section outlines how to do this.

-### Changing quote settings on a published post

-On your own published posts, edit the quote settings from the ••• menu.
-Changes will prevent users from quoting your post in the future, but will not apply retroactively to quotes already published.

-<video src="change-post.mp4" autoplay playsinline muted loop class="rounded-md shadow-lg"></video>

-Only public and quiet public posts can be edited this way, since your followers-only posts and direct mentions can only ever be quoted by you.

 ## Quote anyone who wants to be quoted

 ### Quoting from the Boost menu